 According to SEIA, California is considered the top solar state.
 A deep dive into the reasons why, courtesy of the site list, tells us:

-- California is expected to install 20,487 MW of solar electric capacity over the next five years, more than two times the amount installed over the previous five.
+- California is expected to install 14,683 MW of solar electric capacity over the next five years, placing it in first place for projected growth among all the states